dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

 The dynamics of energies in a virtual, superimposed topology depend greatly on how the active interactions relate to each node's perception of network topology.

-This networks function similarly to a electrical circuits, if there were myriad circuit diagrams superimposed onto each other.
-The behavior of the system emerges not from one circuit topology, but from all topologies, superimposed.

-- Changes to individual circuits would affect the behavior of the resultant superimposed system far less than each isolated system
-  - if it were not that the superimposed topologies are constructed as graphs permuted components representing the same social nodes.
-Since a fraction of potential circuits dominate the superimposed results,
+This topological superposition dramatically changes how individual components of the networks affect each other and contribe towards the energetic dynamics of the overall system.
+These models would lead to intractible expansion, if it were not that the superimposed topologies are constructed as graphs permuted components that essentially represent the same social nodes.

-.
-In social circuits, this might correspond to a scenario where a fraction of nodes can influence majority's beliefs, the beliefs they perceive and those they project.

 #### A Scientology ["OSA" Operation](https://www.villagevoice.com/2011/07/13/scientologys-spy-program-anatomy-of-a-covert-operation-updated/) To Alter The Sociocircuitry Around An SP's Social Boundary

 ![A Simple OSA Operation To Destroy The Life Of And Individual](/img/posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics/scientology-disconnection-diagram.jpg)

-- TODO: explain how the following focuses/diffuses sociophysical energy by restricting potential topologies (essentially altering the structures of sociophysical circuits.)
+In the above diagram, the goal is to encourage total diffusion of the target's sociophysical energies, robbing them of everything they might produce with their time.
+By deforming the topological structure of more logical sociophysical spaces, this exponentially amplifies the probabilities of some increasingly infinitesimal set of events, rendering a target profoundly more predictable.

+#### If you're a marxist, you're sadly confused.
+If you're a leninist, GTFO.

+Time is the one shared resource equally distributed to every person on the planet.
+With it, we contribute our energy output towards some individual or shared goals.
+A traditional marxist tactic is to rob the rich, productive or targeted of their time.
+For members of the proletariat in a pre-communist system, their time is worth 3 to 50 times less than that of a bougeousie target.
+Like lilliputians, they can work together for sociohierarchical transformation.

 #### Corollary to the Superimposed Topology Principle: Range Binding